areebasiddiqi/jarvisai/PROFIT_DISTRIBUTION.md

 # Profit Distribution System

 ## Overview
-The Jarvis AI platform includes an automated profit distribution system that distributes hourly profits to users based on their active investment plans.
+The Jarvis Staking platform includes an automated profit distribution system that distributes hourly profits to users based on their active investment plans.

 ## How It Works